ubirch/ubirch-client-go/README.md

 https://verify.prod.ubirch.com/api/upp
 ```

-... and another endpoint, which additionally checks the chain:
+... and another endpoint, which additionally checks the chain, but not the blockchain anchor:

 ```fundamental
 https://verify.prod.ubirch.com/api/upp/verify